less/less-plugin-advanced-color-functions/README.md

 }
 ```

-The compile coloures will look like that shown below:
+The compiled coloures will look like that shown below:
 ![contrasting colours used in buttons](http://imgur.com/CqwTiO9.png?1)